VernonGrant/gnu-c-language-manual/markdown/Sequence-Points.md

 The ordering imposed by a sequence point applies locally to a limited range of code, as stated above in each case.
-For instance, the ordering imposed by the comma operator does not apply to code outside that comma operator.
+For instance, the ordering imposed by the comma operator does not apply to code outside the operands of that comma operator.
 Thus, in this code,

 ``` C
 (x = 5, foo (x)) + x * x